neard/neard.github.io/src/_pages/doc/faq.md

 var_dump($mariadbStmt->fetchAll(PDO::FETCH_ASSOC));
 ```

-## What is the default user / password on PostgreSQL ?
+## What is the default user / password on PostgreSQL?

 The user is **postgres** and there is no password for this user.